The Ultimate Step-by-Step Guide to Tiger Safari India

 Step 5: Pack Smart & Prepare for the Wild

-Packing for a tiger safari in India is more than just throwing in a pair of binoculars.
+Packing for a tiger safari India is more than just throwing in a pair of binoculars.
 India’s forests can be chilly at dawn, warm by midday, and dusty during game drives.
 The key is to pack light but right, blending comfort, utility, and respect for nature.

 What to Wear on Safari